MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/index.md

 ---
-title: "User Interface in iOS"
+title: "User Interfaces in iOS"
-description: "Covers working with the iOS User Interface in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 1BB46561-F503-491E-A27C-7878E7EBE00B ms.technology: xamarin-ios
+description: "This document links to guides that describe how to build user interfaces in Xamarin.iOS app.
+The linked guides cover the Appearance API, creating user interface objects, layout options, and more." ms.prod: xamarin ms.assetid: 1BB46561-F503-491E-A27C-7878E7EBE00B ms.technology: xamarin-ios